brian-ai/home-dashboard/README.md

 # Brian - Frontend

-Your help assistant now has a central hub.
+Your personal assistant now has an interface xD

 ## Requirements
 - Node 10+